 I joined the Shakespeare Institute in 2013, having been awarded a Birmingham Fellowship in order to conduct research for Team Shakespeare: The First Folio and the Men who Created the Shakespeare Legacy.
 Between 2010 and 2012 I was Renaissance Literature Course Convenor at University College London, where I had been lecturing in Shakespeare and Renaissance Literature since 2007.
-While at UCL I was awarded a British Academy Post-Doctoral Fellowship for Shakespeare and the Countess: The Battle that Gave Birth to the Globe (forthcoming from Penguin in 2014), a project which was shortlisted for the Tony Lothian Prize for Biography, made Sunday Telegraph ‘Book of the Week’ and was listed as one of the Telegraph’s ‘Best Books of 2014’.
+While at UCL I was awarded a British Academy Post-Doctoral Fellowship for Shakespeare and the Countess: The Battle that Gave Birth to the Globe (Penguin 2014), which was shortlisted for the Tony Lothian Prize for Biography, made Sunday Telegraph ‘Book of the Week’ and was listed as one of the Telegraph’s ‘Best Books of 2014’.
 I am the author of Shakespearean Maternities: Crises of Conception in Early Modern England and have published elsewhere on early modern rituals of mourning, burial and commemoration in Shakespeare; the connections between Renaissance political and pedagogical culture; female translators and historical writers; Renaissance portraiture; the coterie of the Earl of Essex; and indomitable Renaissance women.
 I have also written for the Financial Times, the Sunday Express, the Sixteenth Century Journal and Renaissance Studies journal.

 I am represented by Julian Alexander at Lucas Alexander Whitley Ltd Literary Agents (London) and Inkwell Literary Agents (New York).
 See: